Skip to Main Content

 Treatises

-• typically trace the history and explain the key rules that govern an area of law.
+• explain the key rules that govern an area of law, typically also tracing the history of those rules

-• may or may not provide commentary on major legislation, case law, and policy issues related to the topics they cover.
+• may or may not provide commentary on major legislation, case law, and policy issues related to the topic

 Nutshells on Torts, Toxic Torts, and Government Contracts.Nutshells are single volume paperback books that provide a quick overview of an area of law.
-Nutshells summarize the law and highlight key cases, statutes, and regulations.
-Nutshells provide more detail than a legal encyclopedia and are often written by the same legal scholar who writes the hornbook on that same topic.
+Nutshells summarize the law and highlight key cases, statutes, and regulations, providing a bit more detail than a legal encyclopedia.

 Hornbook on Torts.